Faculty Profiles : Jeong Woo Jimmy Kim

 Biography

-Professor Jeong Woo (Jimmy) Kim teaches International Humanitarian Law and Legal Research & Writing.
+Professor Jeong Woo (Jimmy) Kim teaches Public International Law, International Humanitarian Law, and Legal Research & Writing.
+His research focuses on the intersection of international law (especially its history and theory), religion, and war.

-He received his Ph.D. from the National University of Singapore Faculty of Law where he wrote his thesis on the privilege of combatants to kill in war.
-He also obtained an LL.M. from the Emory University School of Law, a J.D. (summa cum laude) from Handong International Law School, and a B.S. (magna cum laude) from the University of Maryland.
+Professor Kim holds a Ph.D. from the National University of Singapore Faculty of Law, where he completed his dissertation on the privilege of combatants to kill in war.
+He also earned an LL.M. from the Emory University School of Law, a J.D. (summa cum laude) from Handong International Law School, and a B.S. (magna cum laude) from the University of Maryland.